The UK delivered a sustainable COP26.

-COP26 will be a carbon-neutral conference, with sustainability at its core, that will leave a positive legacy.
-We will meet the United Nations Framework Convention on Climate Change (UNFCCC) sustainability requirements for the delivery of COP26.
+COP26 will have sustainability at its core, we will ensure the conference leaves a positive legacy for Glasgow and will be a carbon neutral conference.
+We have met the United Nations Framework Convention on Climate Change (UNFCCC) sustainability requirements for the delivery of COP26.

-Through key measures including certification to the International Standard for Sustainable Events (ISO20121) and our comprehensive Carbon Management Plan we will demonstrate leadership within the field of sustainable event management relating to environmental, social and economic performance through the lifecycle of COP26.
+Through key measures including certification to the International Standard for Sustainable Events (ISO20121) and our comprehensive Carbon Management Plan we demonstrated leadership within the field of sustainable event management relating to environmental, social and economic performance through the lifecycle of COP26.

-Our approach will be guided by our COP26 Sustainability Governing Principles:
+Our approach was guided by our COP26 Sustainability Governing Principles:

 - Actively manage potential impacts on the environment and local community and identify opportunities to deliver environmental and social value

 - Provide an accessible and inclusive setting for all